LETS-C: Leveraging Text Embedding for Time Series Classification: Related Work

-\textbf{Language Models for Time Series} The success of language modeling in NLP and LLMs has inspired researchers to harness LLMs in the time series domain.
-Comprehensive surveys~\cite{Zhang2024LargeLM, Jiang2024EmpoweringTS} have offered valuable insights into the integration of LLMs in time series analysis, highlighting key methodologies, challenges, and future directions. ~\cite{gruver2023l, xue2023promptcast} enabled pre-trained LLMs to generate time series forecasts through prompting.
-Further, ~\cite{yu2023temporal} delved into the potential of LLMs for generating explainable forecasts of financial time series. ~\cite{jin2023time} introduced Time-LLM, which focuses on learning to project time series into the language embedding space and directly using pre-trained LLM for time series forecasting tasks.
-More importantly, recent work OneFitsAll by~\cite{zhou2024one} has shown promising results by fine-tuning models like GPT~\cite{radford2019language} on time series tasks.
-OneFitsAll achieved SOTA performance compared across various time series tasks including classification.
-Inspired by these successes, we propose to explore another form of language modeling, text embeddings, in the time series domain.
-We discover that this direction leads to new SOTA performance on time series classification tasks, with the benefit of much fewer trainable parameters than OneFitsAll.
+\paragraph{Language Models for Time Series} The success of LLMs in NLP has inspired their application in time series analysis.
+Surveys~\cite{Zhang2024LargeLM, Jiang2024EmpoweringTS} provide insights into key methodologies, challenges, and future directions.
+Recent studies explore integrating time series and language, including structured time series-text modeling~\cite{khadanga-etal-2019-using, deznabi2021predicting}, natural language descriptions of time series~\cite{murakami2017learning, jhamtani-berg-kirkpatrick-2021-truth, fons-etal-2024-evaluating}, and various applications~\cite{li-etal-2024-econagent, drinkall-etal-2024-time, kawarada-etal-2024-demonstration}.
+Pre-trained LLMs have been used for time series forecasting via prompting~\cite{gruver2024large, liu-etal-2024-lstprompt, cao2023tempo}, while \cite{yu-etal-2023-harnessing} explored their potential for generating explainable financial forecasts.
+Time-LLM~\cite{jin2023time} maps time series to the language embedding space, enabling LLM-based forecasting~\cite{yang2021voice2series}.
+More importantly, recent work, OneFitsAll~\cite{zhou2024one} achieved SOTA performance on various time series tasks by fine-tuning LLMs like GPT~\cite{radford2019language}.
+In contrast, we propose leveraging text embeddings instead of directly using LLMs for time series analysis.
+Our approach establishes new SOTA performance on time series classification tasks with significantly fewer trainable parameters, making it a more efficient alternative.